 5.2 Macronutrients Overview

-Each cookie provides a balance of carbohydrates from oats and sugars, protein from peanut butter and eggs, and healthy fats, promoting satiety.
+You get carbs from oats and sugar, protein from peanut butter and eggs, plus some healthy fats.

 5.3 Health Benefits of Peanut Butter and Oats